Skip to content

 The allowlist is mandatory.
 There is no permissions.http.allowAll flag.
 Every domain must be explicitly named.
 This is intentional: it prevents a rule from using a single high-entropy subdomain to exfiltrate data.

-The engine validates your license on startup against a locally-stored token.
+codegen validates your license on startup against a locally-stored token.
 This check is fully offline.
-The token is cryptographically signed; the engine verifies the signature without contacting a server.
+The token is cryptographically signed; codegen verifies the signature against a built-in public key without contacting a server.

 See License Activation for the activation protocol.